fpoussin/QtRencode/README.md

 # QtRencode
 Qt Rencode library based on QVariants

+Typically used for bittorent files